API¤

 kwarg ofComponent.render()

-is set. - The component is nested in another component that matches one of the two conditions above.
+is set. - The component is nested in another component that matches any of these conditions.

 See Component.request